jeremytammik/tbc/a/1750_tag_linked_elem.md

 E.g., having 6 doors, I can retrieve the 6 door tags.

-Suppose one of door does not have tag.
+Suppose one of doors does not have tag.

 How can I find the particular door lacking a tag?

 In other words, how to find relation between element category and element tag category.

-**Answewr:** Try using the below code.
-It will highlight the elements that are not taggged:
+**Answer:** Try using the below code.
+It will highlight the elements that are not tagged:

 <pre class="code">
 &nbsp;&nbsp;<span style="color:#2b91af;">FilteredElementCollector</span>&nbsp;doors